Finance for Non-Finance Managers 2019 Essential Updates 1 Day (WS8276)

 Hanneke Lam – Business Manager, Agrinatura EEIG

-This training course builds upon the knowledge and experiences gained by attending the standard Finance for Non-Finance Managers training course .
-It will elevate you to the top 2% of any group of Senior Executives, in terms of your analytical financial and business management skills.
-This training course is being constantly updated to always contain the latest financial issues and includes information on financial matters that have only come into force in 2018 and therefore first apply to accounting periods starting on or after 1 January 2018.
+This training course builds upon your previous knowledge and experience.
+It will elevate you to the top 2% of any group of Senior Executives, in terms of your analytical financial, decision making and business management skills.
+This training course is being constantly updated to always contain the latest financial issues and includes information on financial matters that have only come into force in 2018 and therefore first apply to accounting periods starting on or after 1 January 2019.

 You will become supremely confident and capable in all types of financial discussions.
 You will become more confident in your contributions and abilities, when communicating with financial professionals and other managers, directors, investors, suppliers and key clients.

-Compared to the standard Finance for Non-Finance Managers training course, this training course places a much greater emphasis on hands-on case studies, where attendees get the opportunity to practice and reinforce the skills and knowledge learned and really integrate them into their core knowledge and skill set, so that their use becomes instinctive and automatic.
+Compared to our 1 day standard Finance for Non-Finance Managers training course, this training course places a much greater emphasis on recent major financial changes, decision making and hands-on case studies, where attendees get the opportunity to practice and reinforce the skills and knowledge learned and really integrate them into their core knowledge and skill set, so that their use becomes instinctive and automatic.

 - Terminology & Jargon